resource-disaggregation/jiffy/docs/src/quick_start.md

 ...
 ```

-We have to first start the directory server before the storage server because the storage will find it's corresponding directory server to advertise its blocks right after start up.
+We have to start the directory server before the storage server because the storage will find it's corresponding directory server to advertise its blocks right after start up.

 ### Configuration files

 A sample configuration file for Jiffy could be find under jiffy/conf.
-Users can specify their own configuration parameters and pass in as an argument to directoryd and storaged executables as follows:
+Users can specify their own configuration parameters to directoryd and storaged executables as follows:

 ```bash
 directoryd --config jiffy.conf